eugenechen0514/netflix-conductor-utilities/README.md

 in progress...

+# IMPORTANT

+Because the “POST /tasks/{taskId}/ack“ api removed in ConductorV3, workers have been no longer to acknowledge a Conductor Server.
+To be compatible with ConductorV2 in following packages(^0.7.0), `needAckTask` option in **ConductorWorker** can control whether a worker acknowledges a Conductor Server.

 # netflix-conductor-utilities

 A simple lib for worker of Netflix conductor

 # Install

 ``` bash
 npm install netflix-conductor-utilities
 ```

+Note: The previous versions before 0.6.1 only work for ConductorV2.

 # Usage